-Nick's main work is supporting the IMCA Health, Safety, Security & Environment (HSSE) committee and the Offshore Survey and Remote Systems & ROV divisions.
-He holds a NEBOSH General Certificate in occupational safety and health, and is responsible for IMCA safety flashes and safety statistics, and for supporting the development of safety promotional material and guidance.
+Nick supports the work of the IMCA Health, Safety, Security & Environment (HSSE) committee including the Environmental Sustainability committee, and also the Offshore Survey division.
+He holds a NEBOSH General Certificate in occupational safety and health, and is responsible for all IMCA Safety Flashes and safety statistics, and for supporting the development of safety promotional material and guidance.
 As someone from a survey engineering background he is also well qualified to offer significant technical input to IMCA's survey-related publications.

 Peter joined IMCA as a Technical Adviser (Diving) in April 2012, following 14 years at the Health and Safety Executive (UK HSE) as a Specialist Diving Inspector.
 For the last ten years, Peter has managed a team of specialist diving inspectors in the HSE Southern Inspection Team, looking after the health and safety of divers through inspection and investigation in both the offshore and onshore sectors of diving.
 Prior to this, following a move from industry, Peter worked as a front line diving inspector, providing guidance and information through inspection and investigation, together with the diving topic assessment of offshore safety cases.